facebook/react/docs/docs/getting-started.md

 $ webpack
 ```

+Ensure you have a `.babelrc` including the react preset.

 A good starting webpack config for production mode would be:
 ```javascript
 module.exports = {
   entry: [